 The upper to middle Breede River valley (Tulbagh to Bonnievale) has a long history as a grape, fruit and vegetable growing area, and much of the low-lying land is now cultivated, and farmers are expanding into the surrounding areas, placing pressure on the remaining areas of suitable habitat.
-The CapeNature Spatial Biodiversity Plan (Pence 2017) has mapped terrestrial and aquatic Critical Biodiversity Areas (CBAs) in the region, but none have been mapped for the study area.
-No ESAs (Ecological Support Areas) nor lower level ONAs (Other Natural Area) have been mapped in the area either, and hence no copy of this map is provided as it adds little value.
-I do not agree with the CapeNature SBP mapping in this area, and the lacked of mapped priority areas is clearly due to an absence of grountruthed floristic data at the time ((2016), and in this case specifically an absence of records of Brianhuntleya intrusa (Near Threatened), which is common on site (see Plate 3).
+The latest CapeNature Spatial Biodiversity Plan (CapeNature 2023) has not mapped any terrestrial or aquatic Critical Biodiversity Areas (CBAs) in the study area, but most of the undeveloped area is mapped as ESA1 (Ecological Support Area), except the northern central area.
+No copy of this mapping is provided here as it adds little value.
+I do not strongly agree with the CapeNature SBP mapping in this area, and the lacked of mapped priority areas (CBAs) is clearly due to an absence of grountruthed floristic data at the time (2016 and updates), and in this case specifically an absence of records of Brianhuntleya intrusa (Near Threatened), which is common on site (see Plate 3).